 Bergdahl’s newest book is based on the concept that effective leaders focus on employees first, customers second, and profits third to improve sales, service and profitability.
 The book’s foreword, reproduced below, recounts an unforgettable event that not only played a big part in inspiring this book, but also provides a poignant example of the true importance of putting employees first.
-This book will be published in March, 2018 – click here to pre-order!
+This book is now available on the Simple Truths website – click here to get your copy!

 FOREWORD / TRIBUTE

 I’ll never forget the employee relations and leadership experience I had in the days following the September 11, 2001 terrorist attacks in New York City.
 At that time I was employed by a major recycling company with operations throughout the New York City Metropolitan Area.
 As a company with so many employees impacted, and as a concerned leadership team, we asked the question, what can we possibly do at a time like this to support our employees?
 The only thing we thought made sense was to reach out to our own employees, support them emotionally in that difficult time, and simply show compassion.
 Our company’s leaders, with the advice of professional grief counselors, decided to proactively hold group and one-on-one meetings with all of our employees to get them to talk about what had happened.

 Once we made that decision, I drove all night from my home to New York (370 miles), to conduct meetings with employees.
 I had to drive because as you may recall, all of the airlines were shut down for several days following the attack.
 After driving all night, I only had time to check-in at my hotel at 5:00 a.m., in Brooklyn, before heading straight out to begin employee meetings at 7:00 in the morning.